22009071/QRdecomposition/README.md

 ```
 '''
 Program to QR decomposition using the Gram-Schmidt method
-Developed by: Karthikeyan.K
+Developed by: kabilan T
-RegisterNumber: 21001828
+RegisterNumber: 21009071
 '''
 import numpy as np
 def qr(A):